-In connection with the Offering described above, the Company issued 144,900 finders' warrants valued at \$12,486.
+During the year ended March 31, 2022, in connection with the Offering described above, the Company issued 144,900 finders' warrants valued at \$12,486.
 The fair value attributed to the finders' warrants was determined using the Black-Scholes valuation model using the following assumptions: Risk free interest rate of 0.45%, expected life of two years, and volatility rate of 173.00%.
 Each finders' warrant entitles the holder to purchase one-half of one common share of the Company at a price of \$0.15 per finders' warrant share for a period of 24 months to August 25, 2023.